kipcole9/money/README.md

 * `log_info` defines the log level at which service startup messages are logged.
 The default is `info`.

 * `:retriever_options` is available for exchange rate retriever module developers as a place to add retriever-specific configuration information.
 This information should be added in the `init/1` callback in the retriever module.
 See `Money.ExchangeRates.OpenExchangeRates.init/1` for an example.

+* `:json_library` determines which json library to be used for decoding.
+Two common options are `Poison` and `Jason`.
+The default is `Cldr.Config.json_library/0` which is currently configured by default as Poison.

 ### Configuring locales to support localised formatting